abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-js.md

 ```

 where:
-- `enumerateFn` is a function that returns list of commands in the form of array of
+- `enumerateFn` is a function that returns a list of commands in the form of an array of
 ```js
 {
     action:    "go_home",        // sapevent action or js function